There are two main construction methods employed for the City Rail Link:

 Segmented caissons are formed to create permanent portal entries to enable the Microtunnel Boring Machine (MTBM) to bore new stormwater pipes.

 There were caisson shafts at Wellesley Street and a second shaft at Swanson Street.

 Secant pile walls are drilled piles constructed in such a way that the piles overlap each other to form a wall.
 This is done to find drilling soft piles in hit and miss sequence and then drilling hard piles to interlock with the soft piles.

 Secant piles are used to build cut-off walls for the control of groundwater inflow and to minimise ground movement.

 Soldier piled walls are effective as a temporary means of retaining the sides of bulk excavations and to form the retaining structure along Albert Street to enable construction of cut and cover tunnels.

 Soldier piling was also used to construct two deep access shafts at the Victoria and Albert Street intersections to create a cavern to enable the Orakei Main Sewer to be bridged and strengthened.

 Soldier piles are constructed of wide flange steel H sections spaced at intervals of 2 to 3m apart, driven in prior to excavation.

 As excavation proceeds, horizontal timber sheeting (lagging) is inserted behind the H pile flanges.

-In order to clear the way for CRL construction to commence, the diversions of many essential utilities is required.
+In order to clear the way for CRL construction the diversions of many essential utilities is required.
 This includes stormwater, water, and wastewater pipes, electricity cables, telecommunications cables, gas pipes, and any other service conduit that needs to be safely relocated for the benefit of the service providers and their customers.